xM1 “magic” 1k

 WARNING This kit definitely contains dangerous things.
 While our x-series chip implants have undergone several quality checks during manufacture, and have been put through a battery of tests, they have not been certified by any government regulatory agency for implantation or use inside the human body.
 Use of this device is strictly at your own risk.

-The xM1 kit contains the xM1 tag and all the sterile procedure materials required for a professional to perform installation.
-The xM1 tag is made with a 13.56MHz ISO14443-A compliant “Classic 1k” emulator chip, which is encased in a biologically safe 3x13mm cylindrical bioglass tube.
-The bioglass cylinder is laser sealed and the finished xM1 tag is tested for function before loading into the injector assembly, and the whole injector assembly with xM1 tag inside is EO gas sterilized.
+The xM1 kit contains the xM1 chip and all the sterile procedure materials required for a professional to perform installation.
+The xM1 chip is made with a 13.56MHz ISO14443-A compliant “Classic 1k” emulator chip, which is encased in a biologically safe 3x13mm cylindrical bioglass tube.
+The bioglass cylinder is laser sealed and the finished xM1 chip is tested for function before loading into the injector assembly, and the whole injector assembly with xM1 chip inside is EO gas sterilized.

 What’s so great about the xM1 ?